 - ACCT 2253 Accounting for Management Decision-Making

-- STAT/ENGR 3601 Statistics and Probability for Science and Engineering I
+- STAT/INDE 3601 Statistics and Probability for Science and Engineering I

 OR STAT/ENGR 5601 Introductory Statistics and Probability for Science and Engineering.

 Students can request to have one or more of these prerequisites waived based upon coursework taken at other schools.
 These prerequisite courses should be taken before attempting the core graduate courses.
 For information on meeting the University Writing Skills Requirement, see the Testing Office website at www.csueastbay.edu/testing or call 510.885.3661.

 The M.S. degree program in Engineering Management requires completion of 48 quarter units distributed among required courses, elective courses, and the Project course (or comprehensive examination and an additional four-unit elective course).
 Of these units, at least 35 units must be completed in residence (transfer units are limited to 13 quarter units); at least 24 units must be in courses in the 6000 series.
 No course numbered 1000 to 2999 (or equivalent if taken elsewhere) may be used as part of the 48-unit graduate degree program.

 No more than 4 units of Independent Study (ENGR 6900) may be counted toward the 48 units required for the degree.
 Project credit may not exceed 4 units.

 A grade point average of 3.0 must be maintained in all 48-quarter units taken to satisfy the degree requirements.
 All graduate degree requirements must be completed within five (5) years.

 - ENGR 5200 Systems Simulation (4)